-We will not receive any of the proceeds from the sale of securities by the selling securityholders pursuant to this prospectus.
-We may receive up to approximately \$4,732,000 in aggregate gross proceeds from the exercise of the warrants, if such warrants are exercised for cash, based on the per share exercise prices of the warrants.
+We will not receive any of the proceeds from the sale of securities by the selling security holders pursuant to this prospectus.
+We may receive up to approximately \$6,734,000 in aggregate gross proceeds from the exercise of the warrants, for cash, based on the per share exercise price of the warrants.
 Any proceeds we receive from the exercise of the warrants will be used for working capital and general corporate purposes.